 Forcing horses to graze near dung greatly increases the chance of them picking up internal parasites.
 The best thing to do with the collected dung is compost it.
 If you do it properly, the heat will destroy the parasites and eggs.
 The key is ensuring at least half your compost heap is green waste (lawn clippings and the like).
-If conditions are wet, you’re best to cover your compost heap to reduce heat loss, and prevent rain leaching nutrients into the runoff water.
+If conditions are wet, you’re best to cover your compost heap to reduce heat loss and prevent rain from leaching nutrients into the runoff water.

-Once well composted, it can be returned to the pasture to encourage more grass growth, or used on your garden.
+Once well-composted, it can be returned to the pasture to encourage more grass growth, or used on your garden.

-Harrowing is an efficient way of dealing with dung, but the pasture will need a rest afterwards of some months while the manure breaks down.
+Harrowing is an efficient way of dealing with dung, but the pasture will need a rest afterwards for some months while the manure breaks down.
 Breaking up the lumps of manure in this way exposes the parasites to the elements, making it harder for them to survive and re-infect animals.
 Harrowing is not usually a feasible option if grazing land is short.

 With a mud-management plan in place, the next battle is growing a decent field of grass.